Our Process / Costing

 - Drawing up the Summons and Particulars of the claim

 - Issuing in court and getting a case number

-- Serving the Summons on the Defendant
+- Attend to service of Summons on the Defendant

 - Negotiating the division of the marital estate (1 X Round Table Discussion)

 - We set the matter down for Trail

 - 1 X Court appearance to get the Decree of Divorce